grrrwaaa/courses/film6246/unreal.md

 # Unreal Engine

-Unreal has long been used in many "AAA" (large-scale/high-production value/high-budget) games, but was recently open-sourced with an amenable license in early 2015; and now has built-in support for VR and the Oculus Rift (just press Alt + Enter!)
+Unreal has long been used in many "AAA" (large-scale/high-production value/high-budget) games, but was open-sourced with an amenable license in early 2015; and now has built-in support for VR and the Oculus Rift.

 ## Getting Unreal

-Note: you will need a reasonably fast PC or Mac to run Unreal comfortably.
-Mac users probably also want an external two- or three-button mouse.
+Note: you will need [a reasonably fast PC or Mac](https://docs.unrealengine.com/latest/INT/GettingStarted/RecommendedSpecifications/#recommendedhardware) to run Unreal comfortably.
+Mac users will also need a mouse with at least two buttons.

 - Go to [https://www.unrealengine.com](https://www.unrealengine.com) and follow the "Get Unreal" link to register an account and then download the launcher application.
 - Run this launcher (you will need to sign in again), and then under the "Unreal" tab download the Unreal Engine.
 This will take a while!